 Polio is one of the most misunderstood, misdiagnosed illnesses in history.

-The term ‘polio’ is a description of spinal pathology: an inflammation of the grey marrow (polio muelos) of the brain stem and spinal cord.
 Symptoms vary wildly from none to fever, vomiting, bowel irritation, back pain, neck stiffness, problems with swallowing and breathing, paralysis, and death.

+The term ‘poliomyelitis’ is a description of spinal pathology: an inflammation of the grey marrow (polio muelos) of the brain stem and spinal cord.

-One factor is pesticide usage, which is implicated in other neurological conditions such as Parkinson’s disease.
-Polio incidence and pesticide usage closely correlate; if you plot them on a graph, they follow the same lines.
+Polio incidence and pesticide usage in the U.S. closely correlate; if you plot them on a graph, they follow similar lines:

 High consumption of sugary foods in the summer lowered immunity by suppressing white blood cell activity, creating the perfect environment for toxic pesticides to interact with viruses in the gut and cause illness.

-Poor diet increased susceptibility to poliovirus infection – especially a diet full of refined sugar, white flour, and processed foods, which were introduced to the public during the industrial revolution, around the time that polio began to emerge.
+Poor diet increased susceptibility to poliovirus infection – especially a diet full of refined sugar, white flour, and processed foods, which were introduced to the public during the Industrial Revolution, around the time that polio began to emerge...

 Lead and arsenic bind tightly to soil and do not deteriorate; they remain within the first 12-18 inches of topsoil for generations and contaminate waterways.
-Redevelopment of former rural sites without proper clearance of toxic soil has the potential to poison whole areas of people.

 Heavy metals were present in everyday products in the 18th, 19th, and early 20th centuries.
 Arsenic was used in synthetic dyes and syphilis treatments; mercury was used in teething powders, dental fillings, and medical preparations.

 A study of 2,000 case histories carried out by Harvard Infantile Paralysis Commission concluded that tonsillectomies (introduced in 1909 and carried out routinely as a preventative measure) provoked respiratory paralysis due to bulbar polio.
-This was known at the time as authorities prohibited removal of tonsils and adenoids during epidemics.
+This was known at the time because authorities prohibited removal of tonsils and adenoids during epidemics.
 Bulbar polio was the type that required use of an iron lung and had the highest death rate.

-The case fatality rate in the early 1900s was very high.
-England and Wales made polio a notifiable disease in 1912 and it was endemic from then on.
-The New York epidemic of 1916 saw patients experimented on with spinal injections of disinfectant and adrenaline.
+The New York epidemic of 1916 (Brooklyn, Italian Quarter) saw patients experimented on with spinal injections of disinfectant and adrenaline.
 Roughly half of those treated died and were recorded as polio deaths.
+This epidemic had a high mortality rate (20%) and saw drastic measures taken to try to stop the spread.

 Cases of polio rose in line with the expansion of vaccination programmes for diphtheria, pertussis, and tetanus.